Table of Contents

 Chana or Bengal Gram or White Chickpea or white chana has a ubiquitous presence across the length and breadth of Indian cuisine.
 From a humble gur-Chana (jaggery and roasted bengal gram, a street-side snack) to rich traditional recipes, Chana has got a significant stake in our diet.

 It is the go-to source of protein for the vast vegetarian population in India.
-But is it equally good for a person with diabetes?
+But is chana good for diabetes?

 Glycemic Index, also referred to as GI, is a type of system that assigns a number or numeric value to foods based on how much carbohydrate they contain and how fast eating each of these can increase your blood sugar levels.